 The theory of human rights claims that all individuals are equally respectable, but the cultures that give individuals factual social substance are not.
 How is this not cultural prejudice?

 One finds an analogous critique in Hannah Arendt when she writes that ‘the paradox of abstract rights is that in deriving the rights from a displaced humanity, they risk depriving of identity those who are precisely victims of the deracinations imposed by modern conflicts’. (p.
 74)

 The abstract universality of human rights goes well with the ideal of a dehumanized global market society where social relationships are commercialized and where individuals are interchangeable pursuers of economic interest.
-But what about societies where alienation is less predominant and where people still think traditionally politically?
+But what about societies where alienation is less predominant and where people still value the political dimension of human life?